 - 5 TB per Month: $20 to $200+

 - 25 TB per Month: $150 to $2,000+

 - 200 TB per Month: $1,000 to $10,000+

 - 1 PB per Month: $5,000 to $40,000+

 If your just getting started Cloudflare offers a robus free tier that is easy to step up and has many security features.

 Who Uses A CDN?

-CDN usage is popular in the following industries:
+CDN is usually used by people in the following industries:

 - Media and entertainment